Tununak, Alaska: Composition

 In 2003 there were seventy houses.
 There were also two shops and a video/DVD rental business.

 Government and infrastructure

 In 2003 the community had a post office.

 In 2003 "honey buckets" for human waste and wells for drinking water were used due to a lack of sewage and water systems.

 Education

 Lower Kuskokwim School District operates Paul T. Albert Memorial School, K-12.
 It is a bilingual English-Yugtun school.
-As of 2018 there are about 108 students at the school, all Alaska Natives.
+As of 2018 there were about 108 students at the school, all Alaska Natives.
 In 2003 it was the building of the largest size in Tununak.
 Kimberly C. Price, who formerly taught at the school, stated that students are in mainly Yupik speaking houses and generally retain fluency of the language.

 The Bureau of Indian Affairs (BIA) formerly operated a school in Tununak.
 It was converted into school district employee housing.